Inflatable Paddle Board Constructions:

 Dual Rail Bands + Stiffening Layer

 Adding a strip of low stretch (high tensile strength) material to the rail can improve rigidity while providing an additional layer of puncture resistance.
 It is also an area where false marketing claims abound.
 Hint: Carbon fabric serves no mechanical function as a rail stiffening material.
 Carbon fiber must be impregnated in an epoxy resin to realize its potential strength, in which case it becomes extremely rigid and impossible to fold.
-The addition of carbon tape to rails is actually a surfing board throwback to control flex when you are trying to tune the board.
-Carbon fiber is great for stiffening paddles, but has no place on the rail of an inflatable SUP board other than 'carbon' sounds cool and impressive.
+The addition of carbon fabric tape to rails is actually a surfing board throwback to tune a hardboard shape and carbon tape is pliable and useful for that specific application.
+Carbon fiber is great for rigid and lightweight paddles, but provides no significant structural or ridgidity benefit on the rail of an inflatable SUP board.

-An example of a correct implementation of a stiffening layer on a rail is our Enhanced Dynamic Rail.
+An example of correct implementation of a stiffening layer on a rail is our Enhanced Dynamic Rail (EDR™).
 This is an innovation in rail stiffening technology using a unique high tensile strength material band applied in a propriety construction method.
-It does not use carbon which, as we will repeat, has no place on the rail of an inflatable SUP board, but our EDR™ has a distinct stiffening effect without adding any significant weight.
+The EDR™ is designed to provided resistence when force is applied by a rider through turns and waves.

 Heat Welded Rail

-As of 2019, some manufacturers are experimenting with bonding the rail layers using heat instead of adhesive layers.
-Doing so has potential to reduce manufacturing costs, which is why it has been adopted, but the jury’s still out on whether boards constructed with this technique can match the dimensional integrity of boards bonded with more expensive adhesive based methods.
+As of 2019, some manufacturers are experimenting with bonding the rail layers using heat to join the PVC instead of adhesive layers.
+Doing so has potential to reduce manufacturing costs, which is why it has been adopted, but the jury’s still out on whether boards constructed with this technique can match the dimensional integrity and longevity of boards bonded with more expensive adhesive based methods.

 A Final Note On Board Construction

 Most of the construction details described here are completely invisible to the paddle board buyer.
-As a result, some companies, particularly on the lower cost end of the market, are hyping their board constructions using misleading language to imply additional material layers that do not actually exist on their boards - or - have no actual effect on design parameters such a rigidity / durability they claim them to.
+As a result, some companies, particularly on the lower to mid end cost end of the market, are hyping their board constructions using misleading language to imply additional material layers that do not really exist on their boards - or - have no actual effect on design parameters such a rigidity / durability they claim them to.
 Review websites and press releases will usually just rely on this and repeat the companies claim (we give them the benefit of the doubt they are not required to know the ins and outs SUP construction).
-Sadly, just because something is repeated over and over it does not become truth - though the perception of it being truth or fact can gain momentum.
+Sadly, just because something is repeated over and over it does not become truth, though the perception of it being truth or fact can gain momentum.

 For this reason, we advise caution in believing unsubstantiated marketing claims.
 To protect yourself, we recommend getting to know the brand you are buying so you can feel more confident in knowing you are getting the construction that is advertised.